Gokulakrishnan-r/GUVI/README.md

 # GUVI
-A User Understandable design for Login and New Account Registration Clubbed in a single Page Front end has been completed.
+A User Understandable design for Login and New Account Registration Clubbed in a single Page.
+Front end has been completed.

 Working on Backend